whatcodehaveyougit/pda_card_game/testing_task_1.md

   dif highest_card(card1 card2)
   #
   if card1.value > card2.value
     # Here it should say card 1
     return card
+    # It should also be returning the value surely, not the entire object!
   else
     return card2
   end